 Pectinase enables the breakdown of pectin.
-Pectin is a type of starch, called a heteropolysaccharide.
+Pectin is a type of starch called a heteropolysaccharide.
 It occurs naturally in plants’ cell walls and gives them structure.

-To put it simply, these enzymes help turn dead root material into food for new roots.
+These enzymes help turn dead root material into food for new roots.

 And how does all of this increase aeration in the soil?

-Sounds pretty neat doesn’t it?
+Sounds pretty neat, doesn’t it?

 A CANNAZYM Experiment

 If you have been looking into the topic of what does CANNAZYM do and how to use it, you might have already stumbled upon CANNA’s (rather unsatisfying)* two-step experiment.
-If you haven’t watched it yet, let us save you the time of searching for it by pasting the link here:
+However, if you haven’t watched it yet, let us save you the time of searching for it by pasting the link here:

-*If you watched the whole 10 minute video, you probably understand what we mean.
+*If you watched the whole 10-minute video, you probably understand what we mean.
 We loved the test and its results, but wouldn’t it have been even cooler and a lot more impressive if the test was done with actual plant roots and substrate (instead of the paper and apple sauce they used in their video)?

 Comment below to let us know if you would like us to do our own CANNAZYM experiment.